Find out about the progress we made in 2016

 Board Risk Committee (Chair), Nomination and Audit Committees.

-Chairman of Mizuho International Holdings plc, non-executive director of Bank of Ireland (UK) plc and Fidelity International Holdings (UK) plc.
+Chairman of Mizuho International Holdings plc, Chairman of One Savings Bank plc and non-executive director of Fidelity International Holdings (UK) plc.

 Appointed: 01 April 2011

-Audit Committee (Chair) and sits on the Board Risk and Nomination Committees.
+Audit Committee (Chair), Board Risk and Nomination Committees.

 Royal London Asset Management Limited (Chair).

 Non-executive director of Direct Line Insurance Group, a trustee and honorary treasurer of Cancer Research UK.
 Member of Financial Reporting Review Panel of the Financial Reporting Council.
-Honorary Treasurer of The Royal School of Needlework.
+Chairman of The Royal School of Needlework.

 Appointed: 10 March 2013